atlasd-geo/atlasd/README.md

 ## Why a mapping web application?

+### As a platform
-**As a platform:** *existing web-based mapping tools are complex, expensive, and built on top of ecosystems that were not web-first.* What if we can do better?
+*Existing web-based mapping tools are complex, expensive, and built on top of ecosystems that were not web-first.* What if we can do better?

+### As a project
-**As a project**: on the whole, a mapping web application can benefit from lots of different kinds of contributions.
+A mapping web application can benefit from lots of different kinds of contributions.
 But, we'll break this question in two parts: why web application? and why mapping application?

-### Why web application?
+#### Why web application?
 Web applications are ubiquitous today for good reason.
 You can build something user-friendly quickly, you can layer on complexity progressively, and you can pull from a vast and transparent ecosystem of web technologies.
 For a contributor, there are seemingly endless ways to get involved in web application development as a complete N00B, a hardened vet, or anything in between:
 - Commit a new component for the frontend.
 - Write a performant data store for the client.